aws-samples/eks-workshop-developers/website/docs/optimizations/java/graal-vm.md

 AWS Cloud9 does not auto-save your files.
 Please ensure to save your files before deploying any changes via Ctrl+S or the top menu File&rarr;Save all.
 :::

-Reboot Cloud9 instance to free memory.
-The instance should back online in about 1 minute.
+Reboot the Cloud9 instance to free-up memory.
+The instance should be back online in about one minute.

 ```bash showLineNumbers
 sudo reboot now
 ```

-Build locally on Cloud9.
+Build locally on Cloud9:

 ```bash showLineNumbers
 cd ~/environment/unicorn-store-spring